 Have you noticed a ringing or buzzing in your ears?

-If you answered yes to 2 or more of these questions, you probably have a hearing loss.
+If you answered yes to 2 or more of these questions, you may have a hearing loss.
 Don’t ignore the symptoms of hearing loss, and schedule a hearing evaluation right away.

 Step 1: A Hearing Health History

-When you come in for a comprehensive hearing evaluation, the first thing we’ll do is discuss your hearing health history and medical health history.
-We want to find out what experiences you have with hearing loss, and what hearing or medical concerns you may have.
+When you come in for a hearing test, the first thing we’ll do is discuss your hearing health history and medical health history.
+We want to find out what symptoms or medical issues may be related to your hearing loss.
 Learning your hearing health history will help us pinpoint the cause of your hearing loss, and look for any medical or genetic causes for your hearing loss.

-We’ll ask you about any allergies you have, or if you’ve ever had ear infections.
+We’ll ask you about any family history of hearing loss.
 We will also ask if you have had a head trauma or injury that could impact your hearing.
 We may ask you about exposure to noise in your professional life, or during leisure activities.
 Noise induced hearing loss is more common than ever before, and knowing if you’ve been exposed to dangerously loud sounds will tell us more about your unique hearing loss.

 After reviewing your hearing health history, we’ll take a moment to look in your ears with an otoscope.
 This is completely non-invasive, and allows us to look in your ear canal, or even see the eardrum.
 We will look for signs of any infection or inflammation, or other damage to the ear.
 We’ll also check to see if you have a build up of earwax that could be affecting your hearing.

 During the hearing test, you will sit in a sound-treated booth to make sure there are no background noises that could impact the hearing test.
 We’ll ask you to wear a pair of headphones, and play a series of soft and loud sounds at a variety of pitches to find out what you can and can’t hear.
 All you need to do is indicate when you’ve heard a sound.